LO55LE55/access_ai/README.md

 ---

 ## 🛠️ Getting Started
+To download the dependencies and to run this locally.
 This project consists of two parts: **The Chrome Extension** (Client) and **The Private Proxy** (Server running on Hugging Face).

 ### Prerequisites